 To fulfill these new responsibilities, it is important for finance professionals to acquire a new blend of skills that will enable them to partner more effectively with other business areas and exert greater influence on the company’s strategic and operational decisions.

-2. They are always close enough to the business and its operations
+2. Remain close enough to the business and its operations

-3. They possess the key soft skills necessary to fulfill the role
+3. Develop and improve on the soft skills necessary to fulfill the role

 Communication skills are essential for effectively presenting financial data and the decision it supports to non-finance people.

-Not every finance professional is destined to be a business partner.
+Not every finance professional is destined to be a strategic business advisor.
 Some finance people are interested in the technical matters and therefore prefer working under SSC and COE models.

-However, where the strategy and structure of your organization allows business partnering and views finance as a very important partner, it is important that business leaders conduct a skills analysis gap to determine the skills currently available and those that are needed to build the business in the future.
+However, where the strategy and structure of your organization allows collaboration and views finance as a co-pilot, it is important that business leaders conduct a skills analysis gap to determine the skills currently available and those that are needed to build the business in the future.

-This will help you strike the right balance between recruiting to bring new skills and developing existing finance team members to become effective finance business partners.
+This will help you strike the right balance between recruiting to bring new skills and developing existing finance team members to become effective co-pilots.

-They celebrate small wins and view these as springboards to bigger wins.
-Effective finance business partnering is not about the title bestowed on the individual, rather, it is about continuously adding strategic and operational value to the business.
+Becoming great at influencing key business decisions is not about the title one holds, rather, it is about continuously adding strategic and operational value to the business.